avo-hq/docs.avohq.io/docs/2.0/upgrade.md

 Follow these guides to make sure your configuration files are up to date.

+## Upgrade from 2.33 to 2.34

+### You may remove the locale files Avo generated for you

+Following [this PR](https://github.com/avo-hq/avo/pull/1765) we now don't need the locale files in the parent app so you can remove them.

+I mean the `avo.en.yml` and other locales (`avo.nn.yml`, `avo.fr.yaml`, etc.).

 ## Upgrade from 2.30 to 2.31

 ### Ensure that your app works with View Component 2.54